hooroo/roo-ui/README.md

 ## Installation

-Each package and component in roo-ui is available as a package on npm, and can be installed with Yarn or npm:
+Roo UI is available as a package on npm, and can be installed with Yarn or npm:

 ```sh
 $ yarn add roo-ui
 ```

-To see what packages are available, check out [Roo UI's storybook](http://hooroo.github.io/roo-ui/), or browse [packages](./packages).

 ### Peer dependencies